 From a single vineyard in the north west (White Rock).
 Predominantly whole berry, 5% whole bunch, natural yeast, held on skins for 18 days.
 Pressed to and matured in oak (5% new).
 Bottled unfined and unfiltered.

-A little known german hybrid, it was built for cool climates.
-Born in a lab Weinsberg in 1955 it received varietal protection in 1979 (coincidentally the same year I was born).
+Dornfelder is a little known german hybrid.
+It was built for cool climates.
+Dornfelder was created in 1956 at the Weinsberg Research Center in Baden-Württemberg by German grape breeder August Herold.
+It received varietal protection in 1979 (coincidentally the same year I was born).
 It is named after a Immanuel Dornfeld (1796-1869) a senior civil servant who was instrumental in creating the viticultural school in Weinsberg.

 Phil Dolan decided to plant it at White Rock in the Northwest of Tasmania as an alternative red variety to Pinot noir.
 He produced the first commercial wine from Dornfelder in Australia in 2015, and luckily for us his first passion is growing grapes so he’s happy to sell us the results of his hard toil.